Understand the real price of a prenup—plus what you’re really paying for.

 Is $3,500 a Good Price for a Prenup?

-Some attorneys may charge as much as $15,000 or more for complex cases.
-Others may advertise cheaper rates but tack on fees for revisions, meetings, or partner communications.
-We don’t do that.
+Some attorneys may charge as much as $15,000 or more for standard cases.
+Others may advertise cheaper rates but you’ll never get to discuss your case with an actual attorney.
+Neither of these options make sense.

 What You Avoid by Doing It Right